 You can see a Reddit thread from Real-EstateNovelist, which includes a picture of them meeting Joe Nagy.

-There’s also a parody Facebook page called The Joe Nagy’s Bistro, but we don’t believe this is a real page unless Joe’s cooking has really fallen off haha.
+There’s also a parody Facebook page called The Joe Nagy’s Bistro, but I don’t believe this is a real page unless Joe’s cooking has really fallen off haha.

 Is Joe Nagy from Mill Street Bistro dead?

 No, Joe Nagy from Mill Street Bistro is not dead.
 I’m not sure why people think this, but people seem to search it a lot.

 He’s been seen around in the last few years and there’s no obituary indicating that anything has changed.